Updated: 02 June, 2022

-How much does a website cost in 2020?
+How much does a website cost in 2021?
 The simple answer is it depends.
 There are several types of websites and a few costs to consider.
 Development of a website is the initial payment, then there are ongoing costs on a monthly/yearly basis like hosting and support packages.

 The next type of website is one that would need regular content updates, for example, a website that has a blog (like this).
 So, this requires a CMS(content management system).
 A CMS allows the website owner to log in and create/edit content and pages for their website.
-This type of website costs £500 to develop.
+This type of website costs £2500 to develop.

 Next up is an E-Commerce (shop) website, so again this would need a CMS for managing content and products.
-These types of websites start from £1000.
+These types of websites start from £5000.
 Usually, E-Commerce websites will allow users to register an account, purchase items with multiple payment options, view orders, access promotion/discount tools, and sometimes include a blog.

 Finally, there are bespoke functionality websites.
 These websites would be custom built to a client's specification.
 Our staff has experience developing websites for gambling, insurance, travel, law, retail, etc. The reason I mention these are due to their custom functionality.
 For example, a gambling website's bespoke functionality could be placing bets, an insurance website might be managing insurance policies, or a law website might allow users to edit and download forms for the court.
-These types of websites have no set development cost because the amount of work can vary so greatly however, we do have a quote form that you can fill out, click here.
+These types of websites have no set development cost because the amount of work can vary so greatly however, we do have a quote form that you can fill out.

 So as mentioned, there are ongoing costs to consider when purchasing a website.
 Website hosting is something all websites need.
 To get your website online, we need to put your website onto a server.
 When someone types in a website address into their browser a request is sent over the internet to a server that returns your website to them.
 How much does this cost?
 Well, we charge £15 per month.
-We only use the best high availability cloud hosting services out there.
+We only use the best high-availability cloud hosting services out there.

 Another ongoing cost to consider is support packages.
 So, if you need expert help with updating content on your CMS or brochure-type websites then we can do this for you.
 We will help train you to use the CMS, fix any bugs, and investigate any issues with your website.
 This service costs just £15 per month for brochure/CMS/E-Commerce websites.

-So, to conclude if you are a small business looking to buy a brochure/CMS/E-Commerce website with us, it would cost £300 - £1000 upfront, £15 per month/£180 per year for hosting, and another optional £15 per month/£180 per year for support.
+So, to conclude if you are looking to buy a brochure/CMS/E-Commerce/bespoke website with us, it would cost £1500 - £1,000,000 upfront, £15 per month/£180 per year for hosting, and an optional £15 per month/£180 per year for support.